balloob/home-assistant-nzb-clients/README.md

 # home-assistant-nzb-clients
+### Python implementation of SABnzbd API.

-Provide NZB client support for integration with home-assistant
+This is for use with home-assistant but can also be used stand-alone.